compulim/redux-websocket-bridge/README.md

 )(createStore);
 ```

+> For clarity, we did not refactor the sample code.

-In this example, we added two middleware to tag all `SERVER/GREETING` action, adding a `from` property to `payload` to indicate if it is from `server1` or `server2`.
-Note the order of spread/rest property matters, we will not overriding `payload.from` if already there.
+In this example, we added two middleware to tag all `SERVER/GREETING` action, adding a `meta.from` property indicate where the action was from.
+Note the order of spread/rest property matters, we will not overriding `meta.from` if it was already defined.

-You can refactor the code out and use `RegExp` for matching action types.
+You can refactor the code out and use `RegExp` for pattern-matching action types.

-If this sample doesn't works for you, please do [let us know](https://github.com/compulim/redux-websocket-action-bridge/issues).
+If this sample does not works for you, please do [let us know](https://github.com/compulim/redux-websocket-action-bridge/issues).

 ### Delayed connection setup

-Some services requires calling their REST API before setting up a WebSocket connection, for example, on Slack, you need to call [`rtm.connect`](https://api.slack.com/methods/rtm.connect) to get the endpoint for WebSocket RTM API.
+Some services requires calling their REST API before setting up a WebSocket connection, for example, Slack requires a handshake call [`rtm.connect`](https://api.slack.com/methods/rtm.connect) to get the endpoint for their WebSocket RTM API.

 You can create a WebSocket-alike to do the REST API handshake.
 Once your handshake is done, you can then establish the WebSocket connection.
-You will need to proxy events.
+You will need to proxy events before the connection is made.
 But since the bridge prefer `onopen` than `addEventListener`, the effort is minimal.

 ## Options